aksommerville/ra3/README.md

 - [ ] db: Add multiple files from fs by providing one path.
 - [ ] db: Support for automatic updates.
 Record gittable directories?
 - [ ] Menu
-- - [ ] Hi-res text is painful... bring in freetype
+- - [x] Hi-res text is painful... bring in freetype
+- - - ...freetype is fucking ridiculous.
+Do it with bitmaps.
 - [ ] Web
 - - [ ] Admin: What is this for?
 - - [ ] Now Playing: Flesh out with WebSocket.